davidrunger/rc-languages-selector/README.md

 ruby spec/test_server.rb
 ```

+After you have run `$ bundle install` and installed a modern version of
-In a separate tab, run the tests with
+phantomjs, run the tests in a separate tab with

 ```sh
 rspec